openforis/sepal-doc/docs/source/cli/ofgt.rst

     The values need to be in integer!

 -   Load :code:`landuse.shp` in QGIS and look at your attribute table.
 You should now find the new column called newcol with it values.
 -   Take a look at the ID 7.
 The newcol value in :code:`landuse.shp` is -9999.
 This is due to the fact that there was no value 7 in the first column of the lookup table.
-In that case the corresponding value is not present in the lookuptable, therefore the newcol value for that record becomes -9999.
+In that case the corresponding value is not present in the lookup table, therefore the newcol value for that record becomes -9999.

 .. figure:: ../img/cli/ofgt/oft-addattr.png
     :width: 50%